 Whilst a garment like this was obviously not intended to be in the Fair Isle tradition, it is easy to imagine that it contributed to the spirit of innovation surrounding Fair Isle knitwear at the time.

 The diced pattern became very popular in Fair Isle garments around this time.
 The pattern intrigues me because it is suggestive of woven plaid cut on the bias.
 As with the 'tartan' above, the one-and-one birdseye is used to achieve blended colours and mid tones.
-Where did this type of pattern come from?
-Did a customer send a swatch of a favourite plaid to a Shetland knitter?
-Was it inspired by a piece of cloth of the knitter's own?
-Or did the pattern have an earlier origin and had simply found its time?
+The diced patterns are said to have come from Scottish kilt hose.
+Perhaps these in turn had been inspired by woven plaid.

 |Two examples of woven plaid fabric on the bias, and a detail from a knitted diced pattern jumper.
 (Examples shown here in grey to illustrate similarities in tonal effect from the different techniques.)|

 The diced pattern gives a freedom from Fair Isle's horizontally banded appearance.
 The familiar Fair isle X and O motifs can still be used, but within the unifying structure of an allover diamond repeat.
 The pattern became popular for men’s slipovers, sleeveless V-necked garments to be worn with a tie under a jacket.
 Possibly the pattern had a more cosmopolitan appearance than traditional Fair Isle.

 |Shetland wool and rayon jumper, made by Ottie Aitken, Eastshore, Virkie, for a boyfriend, Andrew Cheyne, Longfield.
 Each row of motifs within the diamonds is different, but the overall structure helps to prevent the pattern looking too 'busy'.|